darylknight/boilerplate/README.md

 -  Run `ddev npm update` to install the latest packages from `package.json`
 -  Run `ddev composer install` to install Craft and it's plugins from `composer.json`
 -  Run `ddev craft setup`
+-  Run `ddev craft project-config/rebuild`
 -  Update the details in `package.json`
 -  Update the site details in this `README.md` file
+-  Go to Settings > Plugins and deleted the license keys as they can be tied to other domains
+-  Refresh the page, then add the newly generated license keys to `.env`
+-  Replace the keys in the control panel with the `PLUGIN_NAME` variables from `.env`

 ### Installing a local copy of this site